Spoleto: Sport

 Spoleto gained its main results in sport with the local volleyball team, Olio Venturi Spoleto, who classified in the quarter finals of the Italian championship in sport.

 The town's football team, A.D.
 Voluntas Calcio Spoleto, play in Serie D.

 ASD Spoleto Rugby, is the Rugby Union club of the town.
 They affiliated with FIR in 2014 and they play at Serie C2.

 The Stadio Communale hosted an international Rugby League match, in 2018.
 The Italy national team (of the Lega Italiana Rugby Football League) played against the British-Asian Rugby League Association (BARA).
 BARA won the match.

+Notable people

+Among the notable figures are Publius Cominius, praised by Cicero; Gaius Melissus, associated with Maecenas and noted as a distinguished grammarian; Matrinus, who gained Roman citizenship for his military valor; Lucius Carvilius, an orator mentioned by Livy; and Fabius Vigilius, a writer and poet known as the Varro of his time.

+Later figures include Pier Francesco Giustolo, a renowned elegiac poet; Benedetto Egio, a scholar of Latin and Greek and professor in Paris; Evenzio Pico, author of grammatical works; Giuseppe Sillano Leoncilli, bishop of Orte and Latin poet; Filippo Leoncilli, historian; Severo Minervio, author of works on Spoleto; Bernardino Campello, historian; Parruccio Zampolino, chronicler; and Tommaso Martani, author of works on noble families.

+Medical and legal scholars include Pier Leonio, Pietro Servio, Lodovico Pontano, Lodovico Ancaiani, Antonio Scelli, Antonio Leoncilli and Marco Aurelio De Domo.
+Religious and literary figures include Giovanni da Spoleto, Gregorio Elladio, Muzio de Angelis and Nevio Feliciano.

+In the arts, Giovanni Spagna and Bernardino Campilli are prominent, while Domenico Martinelli wrote on clocks, and the Campana brothers were noted 17th-century mechanics.